 Advancements in print technology mean imitation marbles made from porcelain or ceramic provide a great alternative to the real thing.
 They’re more affordable and easy to maintain.
 You don’t need to seal them and the good ones have lots of variation and patterns.
 So you don’t see repeats of the veining, making them appear much more realistic.
 A great option when buying tiles.

 Cement or encaustic tiles have become increasingly popular – I suspect it’s due to the colour and pattern choice.

 Similarly, concrete tiles are popular too and come in a wide range of designs and shades – all with an urban, industrial-style feel.

 If you prefer a more traditional look, terracotta tiles are made of clay and then fired, which creates a more artisan style.
 Usually unglazed, their natural earthy tones provide a beautiful rustic look.

 A big trend, terrazzo is a classic Italian design made with composite materials poured in place or, for tiles, precast.
 It consists of chips of marble, quartz, granite, glass, and other suitable materials combined with a binder and polished to create a smooth surface.

 Really, the key is selecting the right material for your space first and then picking from the endless styles and colours out there when you’re buying tiles.

 Most tile suppliers will provide samples to take home, as seeing tiles in the space can help you with the decision.

-The trick is not to order so many samples you could open your own store though.
+The trick is not to order so many samples that you could open your own store.
 It’s tempting, but try and narrow down your preference.
 My advice is to assess your needs, style, and how much maintenance you’re willing to do before you make any decision on which material to buy.
 Then, you can pop your own Insta-worthy snaps on the grid.

 Featured image: Gemini Tiles Reflections tile collection, CTD Tiles.